-This document establishes the Modelling Methodology for the CERBERO project [CERBERO17].
+This document is an update of the CERBERO deliverable D3.6 [CERBERO\D3.6].
+It establishes the Modelling Methodology for the CERBERO project [CERBERO17].
 Research on system modelling in CERBERO outlines the main challenges on modelling Cyber-Physical Systems (CPSs) which arise from the intrinsic heterogeneity, concurrency, and runtime adaptivity of such systems.
 In this document, we discuss state-of-the-art techniques that address the modelling challenge.
-Specific technologies discussed in here include modelling for different abstraction levels (from system level to hardware-software implementation), multi-view modelling techniques, model based design space exploration, and modelling of distributed and concurrent systems.
+This documents highlights and summarizes the advances in modelling proposed in CERBERO.
+Detailed discussion is deferred to the specific deliverables where the corresponding research is presented.
+Specific technologies discussed here include modelling for different abstraction levels (from system level to hardware-software implementation), multi-view modelling techniques, model-based design space exploration, and modelling of distributed and concurrent systems.